How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 Below is a more detailed version, one through the lens of the complexities of a business:

-What this equation shows is that net income is much more than just taking away business costs.
+This equation shows that net income is much more than just taking away business costs.
 It even takes into account depreciation and taxes, which are critical components in assessing actual profitability.

-You never have to commit these formulas to memory when thinking of using finance in everyday life but understanding how the various components relate to each other should give you greater clarity when reading financial statements or when budgeting.
+You never have to commit these formulas to memory but understanding how the various components relate to each other should give you greater clarity when reading financial statements or budgeting.

 Components That Influence Net Income